Loading...

 Scenario

 Your system keeps beeping on every alert.
-You’ve been asked to identify and disable the pcspkr kernel module.
+You have been asked to identify and disable the pcspkr kernel module.
 Your goal is to stop the beeping immediately and prevent the module from loading again in the future.

 Operator context